AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 ## Email channel parameters {#email-channel-parameters}

-The email configuration screen allows you to define the parameters for the email channel.
+The email configuration screen allows to define the parameters for the email channel.
+Administrators can access these configurations in the **[!UICONTROL Administration] > [!UICONTROL Channels] > [!UICONTROL Email] > [!UICONTROL Configuration]** menu.

 ![](assets/channels_1.png)